Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Methodology

 \section{Methodology}

-The proposed framework of our EGADS is illustrated in Figure 1.
-Firstly, human experts collect demonstrations offline using the Logitech G29 steering wheel.
+The proposed framework of our EGADS is illustrated in Figure~\ref{image1}.
+Firstly, human experts collect demonstrations offline using the G29 steering wheel.
 These expert demonstrations are then utilized as the RL fine-tuning experience replay buffers for training the entire model.
 Subsequently, a pre-training process is conducted to establish a model with human expert experience that does not update environmental data during training.
 The resulting model, enriched with human expert experience, is then used to fine-tune the policy for RL agent.
 Additionally, we have designed safety constraints for the intelligent vehicle, enhancing its safety performance.
-Furthermore, we explore 12 different types of images as model inputs, more details can be found in the \hyperref[sec:appendixA5]{Appendix A.5}.
+Furthermore, we explore 12 different types of images as inputs, which can be found in the Appendix ~\ref{sec:appendixA3}.